algorithmsbooks/decisionmaking/README.md

 * [p.
 108] Ex 5.4: Make edge E->D in the PDAG directed (thanks to Nikhil Raghuraman)
 * [p.
 157] Ex 7.9: Change solution to "then both policies are optimal" (thanks to Liam Kruse)
 * [p.
 174] Fig 8.13: Changed "polynomial" to "quadratic" (thanks to Balduin)
 * [p.
+192] Ex 9.5: Change N(s0) to 1, as count is not incremented until after exploration (thanks to Harrison Delecki)
+* [p.
 226] Fix intermediate derivation in equation in solution of Ex 10.1 (thanks to Paul Diederichs)
 * [p.
 246] Ex 11.2 solution: "theh" should be "the" (thanks to Marc Schlicting)
 * [p.
 644] Sec.
 G.3.2: "x" in text should be "X" to be consistent with code (thanks to Ziyu Wang)